- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

-In addition to restoring unsaved Excel caused by Excel crashes when saving or other reasons, many users may want to recover lost excel spreadsheets caused by accidental deletion, OS crash, hard drive damaged/corrupted, or lost partition.
+In addition to restoring unsaved Excel caused by Excel crashes when saving or other reasons, many users may want to recover lost excel spreadsheets caused by accidental deletion, OS crash, hard drive damage/corruption, or lost partition.
 In these cases, you have to resort to a professional file recovery tool for help.
 And, EaseUS file recovery software is worth trying.
 It allows you to recover deleted DOC/DOCX, XLS/XLSX, PPT/PPTX, PDF, CWK, HTML/HTM, INDD, EPS, etc. with a few clicks.

 Give it a try to get your lost Excel back immediately:

 Step 1.
 Select location and click "Scan"

-Choose the drive X: or a specific folder on Desktop or somewhere else where you lost the excel files, and then click "Scan".
+Choose the drive or a specific folder on Desktop or somewhere else where you lost the excel files, and click the "Scan" button.

 Step 2.
 Locate your excel files

 To quickly find the Excel files from the scan results, click the "Documents" option in the left panel.
 Choose "Excel", and click "Preview" to check if the Excel files are the wanted ones.

 2. Back Up Excel File Automatically